ducvu593/DataAnalystND-WeRateDogs-Twitter-Wrangle-Analyse/README.md

 1. Download Jupyter Notebook for example through [Anaconda-Navigator](https://docs.anaconda.com/anaconda/navigator/).
 2. Open Jupyter Notebook either through the Anaconda-Navigator App or type "jupyter notebook" in the command line (this will open in a browser).
 3. Select directory that contains the Jupyter Notebook file (extension ipynb) and the CSV files.
-Make sure both files are in the same directory
+Make sure all files are in the same directory as the notebook.
 4. Run the code from the toolbar.

 ### To Open the HTML File